sudo-000/MicaForEveryone/README.md

+# I removed the limit of Acrylic on Windows 11 21H2, simply forcing that option to show.
+Not sure if it really works.

 > # Be Iranian's voice!
 >
 > Right now as you read this, the government is killing hundreds of protestors in Iran.